nate-strauser/meteor-connection-banner/README.md

 ----

-## Customizing banner text
+## Customizing Banner Text

 The connection banner will attempt to fetch custom text from `Meteor.settings`.
 If any value is not set, the default value for that text will be used.
+Below are example settings which cover all of the text in the banner.

 ```
 {